BenUlcoq/mates_rates/README.md

 	Users also have the ability to rent out many	different tools from other users.
 They do not need to have rentals, as they may be inactive within the application if they have no projects to complete, and thus no need to rent any tools.

 	* has_many :rented_tools, through: :rentals, class_name: ‘Tool’
 	Used as an easy way to keep track of the tools that a user has, is, or will be renting.
 It assigns a rented tool to a user by referencing the tool through the rental model.
+Although the relationship is similar to the `has_many :tools` relationship, this is distinct in that it tracks and associates a different type of (ie: rented, not owned) tool.

+Note that this relationship is represented differently within the ERD.
+Because the relationship is only specified for ease of information access the application, and not actually required at all.

 	* has_and_belongs_to_many :roles
 	As outlined above, the ability create and manage tools is restricted to a User with the role of ‘Owner’.
 Although the distinction between an ‘Owner’ and a ‘Renter’ is only used to improve user experience as part of the MVP, the requirements and details required for signing up as either an ‘Owner’ or a ‘Renter’ may differ in future and so was built for extensibility.
 Therefore, a user can have many roles, while each role can also contain many users.